slcs-jsc/jurassic/docs/manual/configuration.md

 > Notes:
 > - In the example projects, the formats and table layout are chosen to match the provided `atm.tab`, `obs.tab`,
 >   `rad.tab`, and associated lookup tables.
+> - For `TBLFMT = 3`, JURASSIC stores one netCDF file per emitter and one packed
+>   lookup-table variable per channel inside that file.
 > - If you introduce new formats, keep the “format selectors” consistent across applications.

 ### Hydrostasy